AndreyTeets/FileServer/README.md

     mkdir fs_data/downloads
     mkdir fs_data/uploads
     ```
-    On linux set up permissions if necessary.
+    On Linux set up permissions if necessary.

 + ###### 5.
 Create/prepare the settings file.
     Template settings file can be found here [src/FileServer/appsettings.template.json](src/FileServer/appsettings.template.json).
 At a bare minimum the `signing key` and `login key` have to be changed, as they are empty in the template and the server will refuse to start with invalid settings.

-    The next step in this example assumes that the settings file is located in the current directory with the name `appsettings.json` and that the settings are set to:
+    The next step in this example assumes that steps 3 and 4 were strictly followed, the settings file is located in the current directory with the name `appsettings.json` and that the settings are set to:
     ```
     "CertFilePath": "/server_cert/cert.crt",
     "CertKeyPath": "/server_cert/cert.key",